 FREEDOM OF SPEECH

-...Law.
 The ultimate relationship between justice and law will be an eternal subject for speculation and analysis.
 But it may be said that in a democratic society law is the form which free men give to justice.
-The glory of justice and the majesty of the law are created not just by the Constitution-nor by the courts-nor by the officers of the law-nor by the lawyers-but by the men and women who constitute our society-who are protectors of the law as they are themselves protected by the law.
+The glory of justice and the majesty of the law are created not just by the Constitution--nor by the courts--nor by the officers of the law--nor by the lawyers--but by the men and women who constitute our society-who are protectors of the law as they are themselves protected by the law.
 (Address, Law Day Ceremonies of the Virginia State Bar, Virginia, May 1, 1962).

 Laws and speeches do not build schools.
 They do not put capable teachers in the schools.
-And they do not give children the food, the clothing, the books and the encouragement they need if you are to stay in the shiny new school we build.
-Laws by themselves will not make a land reform-if farmers do not also have access to credit and technical assistance and fertilizers.
-Laws and economic aid and reforms by themselves will not create jobs-unless someone is determined to use these economic resources to create the jobs.
-Laws by themselves will not insure farm workers the minimum wage-unless we act to insure that the laws are enforced.
-And all our economics, social and material progress will be for nothing-if we do not at the same time move toward increasing freedom toward a society where all can freely speak and act to share In the decisions which shape their lives (Remarks, Catholic University, Rio de Janeiro, November 25, 1965).
+And they do not give children the food, the clothing, the books and the encouragement they need if they are to stay in the shiny new school we build.
+Laws by themselves will not make a land reform--if farmers do not also have access to credit and technical assistance and fertilizers.
+Laws and economic aid and reforms by themselves will not create jobs--unless someone is determined to use these economic resources to create the jobs.
+Laws by themselves will not insure farm workers the minimum wage--unless we act to insure that the laws are enforced.
+And all our economic, social, and material progress will be for nothing if we do not at the same time move toward increasing freedom, toward a society where all can freely speak and act to share in the decisions which shape their lives (Remarks, Catholic University, Rio de Janeiro, November 25, 1965).

 It is the essence of responsibility to put the public good ahead of personal gain… (1963)

-...Responsibility.
-The responsibility of our time is nothing less than to lead a revolution-a revolution which will be peaceful if we are wise enough; human is we care enough; successful is we are fortunate enough-but a revolution which will come whether we will it or not.
-We can affect its character: we cannot alter its inevitability...America is, after all, the land of becoming-a continent which will be in ferment as long as it is America, a land which will never cease to change and grow.
+The responsibility of our time is nothing less than to lead a revolution--a revolution which will be peaceful if we are wise enough; humane if we care enough; successful if we are fortunate enough--but a revolution which will come whether we will it or not.
+We can affect its character: we cannot alter its inevitability...America is, after all, the land of becoming--a continent which will be in ferment as long as it is America, a land which will never cease to change and grow.
 We are as we act.
-We are the children and the heirs of revolutions and we fulfill our destiny only as we advance the struggle which began in Santa Fe in 1580, which continued in Philadelphia in 1776 and Caracas in 1811-and which continues today.
+We are the children and the heirs of revolutions and we fulfill our destiny only as we advance the struggle which began in Santa Fe in 1580, which continued in Philadelphia in 1776 and Caracas in 1811--and which continues today.
 (Statement Before Peruvian Students, 1965).